AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 +++

-+++How do I publish a Captivate project to Captivate Prime?
++++How do I publish a Captivate project to Learning Manager?

 You can publish your completed Captivate 9 project to Adobe Learning Manager as a module.
-In an open Captivate 9 project, use **Publish** > **Publish to Adobe Captivate Prime** and follow the instructions to publish a module.
+In an open Captivate 9 project, use **Publish** > **Publish to Adobe Learning Manager** and follow the instructions to publish a module.

 Refer to  [Adobe Learning Manager: Publish Modules from Adobe Captivate 9](http://primehelp.adobe.com/publish-modules-from-adobe-captivate9/)video for more information.

 You can also refer to Adobe Captivate 9  [help content](http://helpx.adobe.com/captivate/using/publish-project-to-captivate-prime.html) for detailed procedure.

 Note
-The Adobe Captivate 9  [help content](http://helpx.adobe.com/captivate/using/publish-project-to-captivate-prime.html) is external to Captivate Prime Help application.
+The Adobe Captivate 9  [help content](http://helpx.adobe.com/captivate/using/publish-project-to-captivate-prime.html) is external to Learning Manager Help application.

 +++

-+++How to choose course modules in Captivate Prime?
++++How to choose course modules in Learning Manager?

 Click  [here](https://helpx.adobe.com/content/help/en/captivate-prime/authors/how-to-choose-modules.html) to learn about how to choose course modules.